chrokh/toow-old/chapters/types-over-tests.md

 %- Principle: The state space of a type should equal the state space of whatever domain concept it is modeling.
 %- Object integrity mentioned in [required](reqiured-attributes) chapter.

+%- A very good example is iterator pattern when you use a method `Item Next()` instead of `bool MoveNext()` and `Item Current`.
+The former can cause exceptions or must return unexpected results.
+The latter cannot end up in inconsistent states.

 ## Definition

 %### Make impossible states impossible